Vocational Nurse applicants must be at least 17 years old.

 The ACCUPLACER Test of the College Board is administered to Vocational Nurse applicants for admission to the program.
 Minimum scores for admission are:

 The applicant may take each of the Accuplacer tests required for admission to a program up to three (3) times initially, with at least 48 hours between attempts.
-If the applicant does not achieve a passing score on the required tests after three attempts, the applicant must wait three months before retaking the failed test(s).
-After the three month waiting period, the applicant may take the failed Accuplacer test(s) up to three more times.
+If the applicant does not achieve a passing score on the required tests after three attempts, the applicant must wait two months before retaking the failed test(s).
+After the two-month waiting period, the applicant may take the failed Accuplacer test(s) up to three more times.
 If the applicant does not achieve a passing score after these three attempts, the applicant must wait one (1) calendar year before retaking all of the Accuplacer tests required for admission to the program.
 The applicant will be allowed to take each of the Accuplacertests up to three times after the one calendar year waiting period.
 If the applicant does not achieve a passing score on each of the required test(s) after these three attempts, the applicant will not be able to take the Accuplacer tests again for admission to a program at the university.

 Applicants with Criminal Convictions

 Applicants to the Vocational Nurse Program are required to complete a background check form and pay the background check fee at least one business day prior to the start of classes.
 Applicants with criminal convictions should refer to the Supplement for Vocational Nurse Applicants on page 42 for information on BVNPT licensing policies.